How to Chart for Clinical Quality Measures in PCC EHR

 Collect height and weight during normal office visits, well exams and other appropriate visit types.

-When appropriate, order your practice’s nutrition and/or physical activity counseling medical procedure.
+When appropriate, order your practice’s nutrition and/or physical activity counseling screening order.

 When you are finished charting, remember to click “Bill” and select an appropriate visit encounter code.
 In addition to billing, the visit encounter code is used to calculate the CQM.